TrudeauOkech/TrudeauOkech/README.md

 - 👋 Hi, I’m @TrudeauOkech
-- 👀 I’m interested in Backend Development, Machine Learning & APIs.
+- 👀 I’m interested in FullStack Development, Machine Learning & DevOps.
-- 💪 I work with PHP, Python, NodeJS, Typescript, Javascript, ReactJS, Postman, Django, Laravel
+- 💪 I work with PHP, Python, NodeJS, React, Django, Laravel, Docker etc.

 <!---
 TrudeauOkech/TrudeauOkech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.